philpackmohr/git-paper/git.md

 - An eternal "master" or "production" branch that contains the software versions that the customers get.
 - An eternal "develop" branch that contains the current state of development.
 - Temporary feature branches (one for each feature) - they get merged and then deleted after the feature is completed.
 - A temporary release branch.
-A release branch is branched off the development branch right before a release and exists to make sure that the feature to deliver are stable actually.
+A release branch is branched off of the development branch right before a release and exists to make sure that the feature set to deliver is stable actually.
 Bugfixes done there are merged back to "develop".
 After the state of the release branch can be considered stable, it gets merged with "master" and then deleted.
 - If necessary, a temporary "hotfix" branch to fix bugs in releases.
 After the hotfix is implemented, the corresponding branch gets merged with "master" and "develop" and then deleted.

-Refer [the blog post on GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) for more information.
-It seems very appropriate for software that is packaged every few months or so.
+Refer [the blog post on GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) for more information and a diagram (that is drawn in the wrong direction).
+It seems to be appropriate to base your workflow on GitFlow if you release your software packaged every few months.

 ### Other workflows

-While the "Master only workflow" can be considered too simple, [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) seems too complex for many people, e.g. [the GitHub team](http://scottchacon.com/2011/08/31/github-flow.html).
-Generally a workflow should not be too complicated but should also support you to ensure the required quality of the software.
+While the "Master only workflow" can be considered too simple, [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) is perceived as too complex by many people, e.g. [the GitHub team](http://scottchacon.com/2011/08/31/github-flow.html).
+Generally a workflow should not be too complicated but should also support you ensuring the required quality of the software.

 ## Remote repositories in teams

 Usually a project has a repository that is considered central - the "blessed repository".
-There are three common basic models to manage the blessed repository
+There are three common basic models to manage the blessed repository:

-- Have 1 central repository that is used by everyone
+- Have 1 public repository that is used by everyone.
-- 1 central repository again but managed by a dedicated integration manger
+- An integration manager pulls the changes of each developer and merges them to a blessed repository, managed by him only.
-- Multiple people pull the changes of the developers and pass the changes to a "benevolent dictator"
+- Multiple people pull the changes of the developers and pass the changes to a "benevolent dictator".

 ### Centralized